johans-work/abstraction-theory/README.md

 # the physics

 All matter must have a shape.
 All shapes must be of matter.
-Abstractions are made of shapes.
+Abstractions are made of shapes, and are perfectly physical.

+Every abstraction has an implementation, and an expression.

+The implementation is the physical nature of the abstraction.
+The ink on paper, the pixels on a screen, the clay, the hard disk, our memory, etc.

+The expression is the use case, that is meant to be observed and mean something.

+The expression itself is often used for implementation, but this has little to do with the physical nature of the abstraction.

+An instruction is an expression that causes the observer to do as instructed.

+A schematic expresses an implementation.

+A fact expresses a true description of the world.

+A description of a cause expresses a theory.